Frugal Living Ideas to Start Saving You Money, Today!

 - Make your own cleaning products.
 I’m a fan of making my own cleaning products for alot of reasons.
 Yes, its almost always cheaper, but I also know exactly what’s in them.
 No mystery ingredients for me.
 Most of the time, its as simple as vinegar, essential oils, and a little water.
 Pinterest is full of DIY cleaning product recipes.

 - Buy reusable items.
 Why pay for something over and over when you can make a small change and just pay for it once.
 Some great reusable substitutes: microfiber cloths instead of paper towels, washable sponges, cloth shopping bags instead of all of those plastic bags, instead of buying your to-go coffee you can brew your own at home and take it with you in your own mug (also a money saving tip here as well!), buying metal washable straws instead of the plastic disposable ones, and many more!
 Edited to add: I just discovered these wool dryer balls.
 These are everything!
 I adore them so much.
+No chemicals, money saver and they work great!

 - Buy in bulk.
 You can often get a much better deal per unit if you buy alot at once.
 I like buying diapers, toilet paper, feminine hygiene products, and meat in bulk.